wikimaps-dev/warped-to-iframe/README.md

 ## Optional Parameters

 ```
-wmf=true
+lang=sv
 ```
-Use the `wmf` parameter if you would like to use the Wikimedia Maps base-layer, this only works on selected sites maintained by the Wikimedia Foundation.
+This sets the language of the background map, all values available through Wikimedia Maps are valid.

 ```
 opacity=true